Neuropsychology

 Application Information

 Qualified applicants will have completed an APA- or CPA-accredited doctoral training program in clinical psychology and APA- or CPA-accredited internship in clinical psychology.
-Applicants with a strong neuropsychology training background are preferred, as this fellowship is advanced and is designed for individuals seeking board certification in neuropsychology.
+Applicants with a strong neuropsychology training background are preferred, as this postdoctoral residency/fellowship program is advanced and is designed for individuals seeking board certification in neuropsychology.
 Additional eligibility requirements are available on the main Department of Psychiatry and Neurobehavioral Sciences Psychology Fellowship website.

 All applicants must register for the APPCN match at www.natmatch.com/appcnmat

-Interviews: All interviews will be conducted via video in January or early February.
-Consistent with the recommendations of APPCN, we will not be conducting in person interviews at INS in 2023.
+Interviews: All interviews will be conducted via video in January.
 Since interviews will be virtual, please watch this short video produced by our Graduate Medical Education Office.

 Submission Method: Email (preferred) or mail to Dr. Stephanie Bajo (contact info below)